Frequently Asked Questions

 When are your Free Drive Up Community Meals?

-In general, meals are served the second and last Thursdays of the months of September through May and the last Thursday of the months of January through August.
+In general, meals are served once a month on the second Thursday in September through December and the last Thursday of the months of January through August.
 March through September meals begin at 5PM; October through April meals begin at 4:30PM.
 Sometimes meal dates will change due to special events or holidays or be cancelled due to adverse weather.
 Check the schedule here.
 Free will donations are accepted but not expected for regular FCMs.

 What are your office hours?